mnicstruwig/better_graphs/README.md

 # better_graphs
-Tools for making better graphs in Matplotlib, inspired by Trees, Maps and Theorems
+Tools for making better graphs in Matplotlib, inspired by "Trees, Maps and Theorems" by Jean-luc Doumont.

 ## TODO
+ - Packaging.
- - Add examples
+ - Complete documentation.
- - Figure out how to package nicely
- - Add complete docstrings (everything is commented at least)